Timers and reminders

 • The period passed to Grain.RegisterTimer is the amount of time that passes from the moment the Task returned by asyncCallback is resolved to the moment that the next invocation of asyncCallback should occur.
 This not only makes it impossible for successive calls to asyncCallback to overlap, but also makes it so that the length of time asyncCallback takes to complete affects the frequency at which asyncCallback is invoked.
 This is an important deviation from the semantics of System.Threading.Timer.

-• Each invocation of asyncCallback is delivered to an activation on a separate turn, and will never run concurrently with other turns on the same activation.
+• Each invocation of asyncCallback is delivered to an activation on a separate turn, and never runs concurrently with other turns on the same activation.
 However, asyncCallback invocations aren't delivered as messages and thus aren't subject to message interleaving semantics.
-This means that invocations of asyncCallback will behave as if the grain is re-entrant and will execute concurrently with other grain requests.
-In order to use the grain's existing scheduling semantics, you can call a grain method to perform the work you would have done within asyncCallback.
+This means that invocations of asyncCallback behave as if the grain is re-entrant and executes concurrently with other grain requests.
+In order to use the grain's request scheduling semantics, you can call a grain method to perform the work you would have done within asyncCallback.
 Another alternative is to use an AsyncLock or a SemaphoreSlim.
 A more detailed explanation is available in Orleans GitHub issue #2574.

 Reminders